kundajelab/bpnet/README.md

 Note that the relative paths in subsequent pipeline steps assume that the current working directory is the one immediately above the project directory.
 For example, if you are in the `ENCSR000EGM` folder, navigate up one level with `cd ..`.

 Make a `reference` directory at the same level as the `ENCSR000EGM` experiment directory.
-In the `reference` directory we will place 4 files: the genome reference `hg38.genome.fa`, the indexed reference `hg38.genome.fai`, the chromosome sizes file `hg38.chrom.sizes` and one text file that contains a list of chromosomes we care about `chroms.txt`.
+In the `reference` directory we will place 4 files: the genome reference `hg38.genome.fa`, the indexed reference `hg38.genome.fai`, the chromosome sizes file `hg38.chrom.sizes` and one text file that contains a list of chromosomes we care about `chroms.txt`. `blacklist.bed` contains all the blacklist regions with artifact peaks.

 ```
 mkdir ENCSR000EGM/reference